lagom/lagom/docs/manual/scala/guide/broker/KafkaClient.md

 ## Configuration

+After adding the dependency you also need to mix-in the `LagomKafkaComponents` trait on your `Application` to ensure it is enabled and usable at runtime.

 The Lagom Kafka Client implementation is built using [akka-stream-kafka](https://github.com/akka/reactive-kafka).
 The akka-stream-kafka library wraps the official [Apache Java Kafka client](http://kafka.apache.org/documentation.html) and exposes a (Akka) stream based API to publish/consume messages to/from Kafka.
 Therefore, we have effectively three libraries at play, with each of them exposing its own configuration.
 Let's explore  the configuration keys exposed by each layer, starting with the one sitting at the top, i.e., the Lagom Kafka Client.

 ### Lagom Kafka Client